ibmjstart/bluemix-picturefinder/README.md

 4. Next, click on "Deploy".
 This will use information within the **manifest.yml** to deploy the sample application directly into the codename: BlueMix platform.

-  You may continue to deploy changes to your BlueMix application directly from JazzHub using the "Deploy" and "Deploy As" buttons.
+  You may continue to deploy changes to your BlueMix application directly from DevOps Services using the "Deploy" and "Deploy As" buttons.

 5. Next, click on the Root Project Name and scroll to the **Manual Deployment Information** section.